 Baking a cake in two bowls rather than cake pans make it easy to create this dalmatian cake.

-My daughter Eliza thinks she’s a dog.
-When she feels especially puppy-like, she puts underpants on her head and tucks a pair of socks under the elastic to give herself floppy ears.
 She even lets her little sister walk her.
 Trying to decipher her barking presents no end of challenges.

 When she’s not pretending to be a puppy, she just wants one.
 For now, we have a good excuse for not caving in and getting a dog; we live at a biological preserve, which means we can’t have any pets.
 We have painted ourselves into a corner, though; every time Eliza bemoans her puppy-less state, we promise we’ll get one when we move.

 Since we’re holding real dogs at bay, at least for now, the least we could do was throw Eliza a 101 Dalmatian-themed party for her seventh birthday.
 She’d recently read Dodie Smith’s book and fell in love with Pongo and Missis.
 While “dog” dogs aren’t welcome where we live, “kid” dogs always are.